This updated glycemic index fruit chart with added glycemic load for 2022 shows surprising numbers and reclassifies fruits!

 - the amount of protein

-Additionally, a food's ripeness, processing, form (liquid or solid; long or short grain), cooking method, and more affect its glycemic value.
+Additionally, the food's ripeness, processing, form (liquid or solid; long or short grain), cooking method, and more affect its glycemic value.

 Simple Carbs vs Complex Carbs - Know Your Carbs